ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 The arrow from Kiki to Bouba allows Kiki's mood to be fed into Bouba system.
 The arrow from Bouba to Kiki allows Bouba's mood to be fed into Kiki's system.
 Recall, <mark> arrow = conduit for state information</mark>.

-Now that we have extra state information flowing into the vertices, we would need to modify our exisiting update rule too!
+Now that we have extra state information flowing into the vertices, we would need to modify our existing update rule too!

 By our current update rule, Kiki and Bouba's mood changes only as per the calm down rate: